Bacterial taxonomy: Classification authorities

-List of Prokaryotic names with Standing in Nomenclature (LPSN) is an online database which currently contains over two thousand accepted names with their references, etymologies and various notes.
+List of Prokaryotic names with Standing in Nomenclature (LPSN) is an online database based on the International Code of Nomenclature of Prokaryotes which currently contains over two thousand accepted names with their references, etymologies and various notes.

 Description of new species

 The International Journal of Systematic Bacteriology/International Journal of Systematic and Evolutionary Microbiology (IJSB/IJSEM) is a peer reviewed journal which acts as the official international forum for the publication of new prokaryotic taxa.
 If a species is published in a different peer review journal, the author can submit a request to IJSEM with the appropriate description, which if correct, the new species will be featured in the Validation List of IJSEM.

 Distribution

 Microbial culture collections are depositories of strains which aim to safeguard them and to distribute them.
 The main ones being:

+Alternative systems

+A few other nomenclatural systems have been proposed to correct for perceived shortcomings in the Prokaryotic Code system: